Achievable logoAchievable logo

 Measurement of how fast market values change.
 The more volatility an investment or portfolio has, the more risk of significant value fluctuations.

-A portfolio with a beta of 1.0 has the same volatility as the market, historically speaking.
-Meaning, this portfolio has generally followed the market in the past.
-If the S&P 500 was up 10% last year, this portfolio should also be up 10% (10% x 1.0).
+A portfolio with a beta of 1.0 has historically moved in line with the market.
+If the S&P 500 was up 10% last year, this portfolio would be expected to be up about 10% (10% x 1.0).

 Here’s a table summarizing what we just discussed: